go101/immutable-value-proposal/README.md

    then all the elements of the slice are guaranteed not to be referenced by any normal value.
    So they are all true immutable values.
 1. Some fixed function return results.
-(If the doc of the function clearly says the results will not be referenced by any normal value after the function exits.)
+(If the doc of the function clearly says the results will not be referenced by any normal value after the function exits.
+For compilers, sometimes it will be easy for them to detect a result fixed result will not be referenced by any normal value.)

 Data synchronizations are still needed when concurrently reading a final which is not a true immutable value.